-Generally, a U.S. person that is a direct or indirect shareholder of a PFIC must file Form 8621 for each tax year under the following three circumstances:
+Generally, a U.S. person that is a direct or indirect shareholder of a PFIC must file Form 8621 for each tax year under the following five circumstances if the U.S. person:

-- 1. Receives certain direct or indirect distributions from a PFIC, - 2.
+- 1. Receives certain direct or indirect distributions from a PFIC. - 2.
 Recognizes gain on a direct or indirect disposition of PFIC stock, - 3.
-Is making an election reportable in Part II of the form.
+Is reporting information with respect to a QEF or mark-to-market election. - 4.
+Is making an election reportable in Part II of the form, or